CopernicaMarketingSoftware/AMQP-CPP/README.md

 channel.declareQueue("myQueue").onSuccess(std::move(callback));
 ````

-Just like many others methods in the Channel class, the declareQueue() method
+Just like many others methods in the `Channel` class, the `declareQueue()` method
-accepts an integer parameter named 'flags'.
+accepts an integer parameter named `flags`.
 This is a variable in which you can
 set method-specific options, by summing up all the options that are described in
 the documentation above the method.
 If you for example want to create a durable,
-auto-deleted queue, you can pass in the value AMQP::durable + AMQP::autodelete.
+auto-deleted queue, you can pass in the value `AMQP::durable + AMQP::autodelete`.

-The declareQueue() method also accepts a parameter named 'arguments', which is of type
+The `declareQueue()` method also accepts a parameter named `arguments`, which is of type
-Table.
-This Table object can be used as an associative array to send additional
+`Table`.
+This `Table` object can be used as an associative array to send additional
 options to RabbitMQ, that are often custom RabbitMQ extensions to the AMQP
 standard.
 For a list of all supported arguments, take a look at the documentation
 on the RabbitMQ website.
 With every new RabbitMQ release more features, and
 supported arguments are added.

-The Table class is a very powerful class that enables you to build
+The `Table` class is a very powerful class that enables you to build
 complicated, deeply nested structures full of strings, arrays and even other
 tables.
 In reality, you only need strings and integers.